Case Study: DEI Mentoring Program

 I sat down with the hiring managers to discuss this trend in their data.
 They were interested in hearing my thoughts as they were having trouble meeting their retention and recruitment goals.
 I suggested a mentoring program since one of the root causes of their issue was the lack of equitable relationships.
 We asked the leaders, “Who do you mentor right now?
 Do they look, love, and live like you?”
 For many senior leaders, the answer was yes.
 We made the mentoring program optional, but I worked to convince senior leaders in all departments to leverage this tool.

 Mentors were expected to actively promote and champion their mentees, to identify opportunities that would allow their mentees to showcase their skill sets and/or develop new ones.
 Mentors were also expected to leverage their connections to tout the accomplishments of their mentees and encourage mentees to take on new challenges.
-The process of becoming a mentor included having a conversation with the manager, completing a 2-to-4-hour training on mentorship, and signing up on an online platform.
+The process of becoming a mentor included having a conversation with the manager, completing training on mentorship, and signing up on an online platform.

 After launching our mentoring program, we started tracking and reviewing the following data: